DevExpress/dotnet-eud/interface-elements-for-desktop/articles/print-preview/print-preview-for-winforms/printing-and-page-setup/print-a-document-via-the-print-dialog.md

 ---
 title: Print a Document via the Print Dialog
 ---
+# Print a Document via the Print Dialog
 To print a document, do one of the following.
 * Click the **Print** ![previewButtonPrint](../../../../images/Img7261.png) button on the toolbar, or press CTRL+P.
 * On the **File** menu, click **Print...**.